 Possible differences between the measurement occasions T1 and T2 were descriptively assessed via boxplots, with overlapping notches—that can roughly be interpreted as 95% confidence intervals of a given median—pointing to noteworthy differences.
-Otherwise differences between time points were not considered further given the scope of the present report.
+Otherwise, differences between time points were not considered further given the scope of the present report.
 Correlation analyses were performed separately for the five sets of data (see Table 1 and Supplementary Tables S1 to S4).
 Where appropriate, evaluation of statistical significance was based on 95% confidence intervals (CI) that did not include zero.
 Evaluation of effect sizes of correlations was based on the empirically derived guidelines for personality and social psychology research provided by Gignac and Szodorai (2016), i.e., correlations were regarded as small for r<.20, as medium for .20 ≤r≤ .30, and as large for r>.30.

-To examine which variables measured at T1 would be significant predictors of school grades at T2, we ran five regression analyses with the GPA and the four subject-specific grades as criterion and used the results of the first regression analysis (with the domain-general Ability Self-Concept, Interest in School, Hope for Success and Fear of failure, and NFC measured at T1 as predictors and GPA at T2 as criterion) to select the variables for latent change score modeling.
-Significant predictors in this model were used for all latent change score models even if for certain subjects, the predictors were not significant in the respective regression models.
+To examine which variables measured at T1 would be significant predictors of school grades at T2, we ran five regression analyses with the GPA and the four subject-specific grades as criterion.
+We than used the results of the first regression analysis (with the domain-general Ability Self-Concept, Interest in School, Hope for Success and Fear of failure, and NFC measured at T1 as predictors and GPA at T2 as criterion) to select the variables for latent change score modeling.
+Significant predictors in this model were used for all latent change score models even if, for certain subjects, the predictors were not significant in the respective regression models.
 Regression models were fitted via lavaan, using MLR as estimation technique and—because missing data were missing completely at random (MCAR), all p≥ .169—the Full-Information Maximum Likelihood (FIML) approach to impute missing values.
 Due to missing patterns, this resulted in an effective sample size of N = 271-276.
-To assess whether a model that included NFC was superior to a model that included established predictors of academic achievement, we (1) evaluated the fit of the respective models based on the recommendations by Hu and Bentler (1999), with values of CFI ≥ .95, RMSEA ≤ .06, and SRMR ≤ 0.08 indicating good model fit, and (2) performed χ2-difference tests between the former and the latter model (and all other variables’ loadings fixed to zero).
+To assess whether a model that included NFC was superior to a model that included established predictors of academic achievement we (1) evaluated the fit of the respective models based on the recommendations by Hu and Bentler (1999), with values of CFI ≥ .95, RMSEA ≤ .06, and SRMR ≤ 0.08 indicating good model fit, and (2) performed χ2-difference tests between the former and the latter model (and all other variables’ loadings fixed to zero).

 In the final step, latent change score modeling was applied.
-In this approach (see Kievit et al., 2018), one can examine (1) whether true change in a variable has occurred via a latent change score that is modeled from the respective measurements of this variable at different measurement occasions, here T1 and T2, (2) to what extent the change in a variable is a function of the measurement of the same variable at T1 (self-feedback) and (3) to what extent the change in this variable is a function of the measurement of other variables in the model at T1 (cross-domain coupling).
+In this approach (see Kievit et al., 2018), one can examine (1) whether true change in a variable has occurred via a latent change score that is modeled from the respective measurements of this variable at different measurement occasions, here T1 and T2, (2) to what extent the change in a variable is a function of the measurement of the same variable at T1 (self-feedback), and (3) to what extent the change in this variable is a function of the measurement of other variables in the model at T1 (cross-domain coupling).
 Thereby, cross-domain effects, i.e., whether the change in one domain (e.g., school grades) is a function of the baseline score of another (e.g., NFC) and vice versa can be examined.
 In addition, correlated change in the variables of interest can be examined, i.e., to what extent does the change in one variable correlate with the change in another variable.
 Fig. 1A provides an example of a bivariate latent change score model.
 For latent change score modeling, again MLR estimation and imputation of missing values via FIML was employed.

 Results